Prevent unauthorized distribution

 Long-duration signed requests

-For long-duration signed requests, Media CDN uses Ed25519 signatures that are signed with Google-managed keys associated with an EdgeCacheKeyset resource.
+For long-duration signed requests, Media CDN uses Ed25519 signatures that are signed with Google-owned and managed keys associated with an EdgeCacheKeyset resource.

 Media CDN supports a single token format for long-duration tokens, which can be used in either a single-named query parameter for HLS streams, or in a cookie.